lsst-dm/dmtn-316/index.md

 ### Application Tiering

 Application tiering is needed to align the operations model to supporting key Rubin processes and capabilities.
 This will be used as decision support for the following type of scenarios:
-* When there are multiple issues occurring and the team is constrained on what they can work.
-Higher level application tier applications will be prioritized.
+* When there are multiple issues occurring and the team is constrained on what they can work on.
+Mission Critical applications will be prioritized over critical and operational tier applications.
-* When there is a Kubernetes node hardware failure and there are limited resources to run everything
+* When there are hardware issues and there are limited resources to run everything
-* During disaster recovery to prioritize which application to on first to restore service
+* During disaster recovery to prioritize which applications to restore

 Below are the proposed application criticality levels.